lb3361/gigatron-lb/extension-crazy/README.md

 with the Gigatron operation.

-* Native instructions that target the output register `OUT` only change bits 6 and 7 of the output register which respectively represent the horizontal and vertical sync signals.
+* Native instructions that target the output register `OUT` only change bits 6 and 7 of the output register, which respectively represent the horizontal and vertical sync signals.
 The other bits are discarded.

-* When a native instruction targeting the out register reads its input from a non-page-zero location in memory, the memory address is recorded and video snooping starts.
-During each gigatron cycle, including the current one, pixel data read at the recorded address is fed into bits 0..6 of the output register, and the address is incremented.
+* When a native instruction targeting the output register reads its input from a non-page-zero location in memory, the memory address is recorded and video snooping starts.
+During each Gigatron cycle, including the current one, pixel data read at the recorded address is fed into bits 0..6 of the output register, and the address is incremented.
-  This process stops whenever anoter native instruction targets the output register without recording a new address.
+  Any other output instruction stops this process.

 This process is compatible with the existing ROM.
 Each of the successive `or([Y,Xpp],OUT)` instruction that used to send pixels to the output register now restarts the snooping process at address `[Y,X]`.
 The final instruction of a scanline, `ld($c0,OUT)` then stops the snooping process.

-The video snooping process becomes more useful with the patched ROM which issues a single `or([Y,Xpp],OUT)` instruction at the beginning of the scanline, a single `ld($c0,OUT)` instruction at the end of the scanline, and execute vCPU instructions in the meantime, while the video snooping process emits the successive pixels without further intervention.
+This scheme becomes a lot more interesting with the patched ROM because it issues a single `or([Y,Xpp],OUT)` instruction at the beginning of the scanline and a single `ld($c0,OUT)` instruction at the end of the scanline.
+In the meantime, it executes vCPU instructions while the video snooping logic feeds the successive pixels into the VGA port.

 ## 3.3.
 Video banking and double resolution